Dark Phoenix ***

 The space mission does not disappoint.
 It features each of the X-Men using his or her powers, often in combination with each other.
 So Night Crawler and Quick Silver go out into space together, for example, with Night Crawler using his teleportation, (so great that the movies never changed the look of his teleportation, ever since it was established in X-Men 2, about fifteen years ago,) to get Quicksilver into the other space shuttle, and then Quicksilver running around, once inside of it, to grab all of the astronughts, before Night Crawler teleports them back.
 At this point, the movie is doing everything right.
 And that includes small touches and tributes, like a shot of the basketball court opening at the X Mansion, and the X Jet launching from out of the area underneath it, (we briefly saw something like this in the very first movie, but since then have only heard about it, them having a plane that launches from under the basketball court.)
 Later on, we even get to see exactly where this court is, in relation to the grounds of the mansion.
 These are small details or tributes for the fans that we never really got to see before.
 Even the X Mansion looks better than ever, with that early scene where a young Jean comes to see it, walks around, and takes it all in.

 But once the space mission ends, things start to go downhill a bit.
 Mystique (called Raven throughout this movie,) constantly guilt trips Professor X for everything he has done in relation to Jean.
 First she gives him a hard time about the space mission, blaming him for putting all of their lives in danger.
 Then, as she finds out about his history with Jean, and how he has created walls inside her mind to block the bad memories from her conscious, she continues to confront him.
 It gets to the point where she approaches him about these problems three times.
 She even starts calling out things like the name of the X-Men.
 “It’s the women who are always saving the men around here.
 Maybe you should change it to X-Women.”
-Then in another scene, she tells a character, “Who do you think the X is named after?”
-So she is taking apart the “Men” in the team name, in once scene, and the “X” in the team name in another.
-This is pretty stupid stuff.
+Then in another scene, she tells a character, “What do you think the X in X-men stands for, (referring to Professor X.) So she is taking apart the “Men” in the team name, in once scene, and the “X” in the team name in another.
+This is pretty dopey